kyma-project/nats-manager/docs/contributor/installation.md

 ## Run the manager on a cluster using the Go runtime environment

-1. Ensure you have the Kubecontext pointing to an existing Kubernetes cluster
+1. Ensure you have the Kubecontext pointing to an existing Kubernetes cluster.

-2. Clone the NATS Manager project
+2. Clone the NATS Manager project.

-3. Download Go packages
+3. Download Go packages.

    ```sh
    go mod vendor && go mod tidy
    ```

-4. Install the CRD of the NATS Manager
+4. Install the CRD of the NATS Manager.

    ```sh
    make install
    ```

-5. Run the NATS Manager locally
+5. Run the NATS Manager locally.

    ```sh
    make run